-Although there is no conclusive scientific evidence, kinesiology tape may have a psychological benefit when it comes to performance.
+Although there is no conclusive scientific evidence, kinesiology tape may have a psychological benefit when it comes to athlete performance.
 In a study conducted by Poon et. al (2015), blindfolded participants were told that they had kinesiology tape on their legs during weight training exercises when, in some sessions, the tape was merely a sticky fabric.
 Researchers found that the participants performed the same during the exercises, whether or not they were wearing real kinesio tape.
 This suggests that a placebo effect occurs and because athletes believe that the tape will help support their muscles, it can boost their confidence and performance.
 Additionally, using the tape may become part of an athlete’s pre-game ritual that makes them feel ready for action.
 On the other hand, the colorful tape draws attention and might symbolize that an athlete has the determination to push through the adversity of injury.
-Therefore, using kinesio tape does have the potential to be beneficial.
+Therefore, using kinesio tape does have the potential to improve athlete performance.

 So, is kinesio tape really worth the hype?
 Most athletes would do anything to overcome an injury so if kinesio tape might work, then it is definitely worth a shot.
 The taping serves as a temporary healing technique and could be an effective way to reduce pain immediately.
 However, there is a lacking of scientific proof whether kinesio tape will reduce injury, increase recovery, or enhance athlete performance.
 The most beneficial way to overcome an injury is to be diligent with a strength and rehabilitation routine.
 To read more about how to increase athlete performance check out these articles on overtraining syndrome and the impact of naps.